Fisher College of Business – The Ohio State University

 Real Humans of MBA Admissions: Alison Merzel of OSU’s Fisher College of Business

 Returning to our popular series after a brief hiatus, we are pleased today to share a little about the real human who helps lead MBA admissions at the Ohio State University Fisher College of Business.
 Alison Merzel is senior director of graduate recruiting, admissions and financial aid at Fisher, a role she’s held for the […]

-Ohio State Fisher employs over 150 faculty members, who teach across five academic areas and contribute to Fisher’s nine research centers.
+Ohio State Fisher employs over 150 faculty members, who teach across ten academic areas and contribute to Fisher’s eight research centers.
 The professors bring both academic research and real-world business knowledge to the classroom, as many also serve as high-level professionals in addition to their teaching roles.

 In addition to a theoretical base in business administration, Fisher prides itself in its action-based learning opportunities, such as field-based courses and business plan competitions, among other offerings.
 The full-time MBA program begins with a required three-week Take-Off, during which new students are introduced to the college and MBA core and participate in coaching and career development, among other forms of development.
 Core courses and experiential learning make up the entire first year to establish a foundation for electives and major courses in the second year.
 Each academic year is broken down into two semesters, and there are two seven-week sessions per semester.
 Some courses will span the entire semester, while others will be either the first or last seven-week session of the semester.
 The summer between the first and second years may be spent in an internship or on a Global Applied Project (GAP), a three-credit consulting project for an institution outside of the United States.